Satchel's Pizza: Expansion

 In 2018, a new outdoor playground was built by University of Florida architecture students.

 In February 2020, Raye announced that he would be opening a second location named Satch² in a downtown food park.
 The new location was officially opened on July 20, 2020.
+It was later sold off to a new owner and renamed SquareHouse Pizza in June 2023.

 In May 2022, the University of Florida's new food provider Chartwells proposed the creation of a Satchel's Pizza location on campus during their contract negotiations.

+Van fire

+In December 2024, the restaurant's dining van was deliberately set on fire and sprayed with graffiti.
+The suspect was recorded by the restaurant's surveillance cameras and spotted at a nearby bar, but a miscommunication between the fire department and police department led to a delay in his arrest.
+The van was damaged but not destroyed and was reopened for seating after several weeks of renovations.

 Community involvement

 Satchel's Pizza has periodically organized fundraisers for local and national charities, including a $4,000 donation to Girls on the Run.